-The Plan is a defined contribution plan extended to all eligible salaried employees of L. B. Foster Company (the Company) who have attained age 21 and have completed one year of qualifying service, as defined by the Plan.
+The Plan is a defined contribution plan extended to all eligible salaried employees of L. B. Foster Company (the Company) who have attained age 18.
 The L. B. Foster Company Employee Benefits Policy and Review Committee, appointed by the Board of Directors of the Company, collectively serves as the plan administrator.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) as amended.